| Previous Page | Next Page | Index

 10 Mar 1801 arrived Plymouth Sound.

-14 Mar 1801 in going up the Humber the Urania, by means of the current at half tide off Devil's Point, struck on the German Rock, and swung quite round, but the tide flowing, she soon got off, and anchored safe in Barnpool.
+14 Mar 1801 Plymouth, when going up into Barnpool was caught by the current off Devil's Point, struck on the German Rock and swung round, but the tide flowing appears to have got off without sustaining any material damage, and anchored safely in Barnpool.

-19 Apr 1801 departed Plymouth Sound on a cruise off the Coast of Spain.
+19 Apr 1801 departed Plymouth Sound on a cruise off the Coast of France.

 20-22 Jul 1801 ships' boats of the Doris, Beaulieu, Uranie and Robust cut out the French 20-gun ship-corvette Chevrette.